TJ Friedl Player Props: Reds vs. Phillies

 TJ Friedl At The Plate

-- Friedl is hitting .333 with a double, a triple, two home runs and a walk.
+- Friedl leads Cincinnati with nine hits, batting .360 this season with four extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks 38th, his on-base percentage ranks 77th, and he is ninth in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 26th, his on-base percentage ranks 58th, and he is 14th in the league in slugging.

-- Friedl is batting .412 with two homers during his last games and is on a four-game hitting streak.
+- Friedl enters this game on a five-game hitting streak.
+In his last outings, he's hitting .500 with two homers.

-- Friedl has gotten a hit in four of six games this season (66.7%), with at least two hits on three occasions (50.0%).
+- Friedl has picked up a hit in 71.4% of his seven games this year, with multiple hits in 57.1% of those games.

-- He has gone deep in two of six games played this year, and in 8.7% of his plate appearances.
+- He has hit a long ball in two of seven games played this year, and in 7.4% of his plate appearances.

-- Friedl has driven in a run twice this year, but just one in each of those games.
+- Friedl has driven in a run twice this season, but just one in each of those games.

-- He has scored in three of six games so far this year.
+- He has scored in three games this season (42.9%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.